klippa-app/nativescript-http/README.md

 clearCookies();
 ```

-### Controlling concurrency limits
+### Controlling concurrency / connection pool limits
-Note: only has affect on Android.
+Note: only the domain limit has effect on iOS.
 ```
 import { setConcurrencyLimits } from "@klippa/nativescript-http";